Tech. Sgt. Leonard Matlovich was reading Air Force Times when he came across an article about gay people serving in the military.

-But where Smith had to become an advocate from the outside of the military, the repeal of Don’t Ask, Don’t Tell and wider acceptance of gays serving in the armed forces means being lesbian, gay, bisexual or transgender is no longer the automatic discharge it once was.
+But where Smith had to become an advocate from the outside of the military, the repeal of Don’t Ask, Don’t Tell and wider acceptance of gays serving in the armed forces means being lesbian, gay, bisexual or transgender LGBT is no longer the automatic discharge it once was.

-It’s why Trish Rose is not only a gay person serving in the Air Force – but a two-star general.
+It’s why Trish Rose is not only a gay person currently serving in the Air Force – but a two-star general.

-“We have to remember, we have to be visible, we have to have a voice,” said Rose, a member of the Air Force Reserve in charge of mobility and logistics at the Pentagon.
+"We have to remember, we have to be visible, we have to have a voice," said Maj.
+Gen. Rose, a member of the Air Force Reserve in charge of mobility and logistics at the Pentagon.

 Rose said she wanted to attend the ceremony on Veterans Day to "honor those folks who helped me stand in uniform and say I'm gay."